 Fry the circles of dough in hot oil.
 They should bubble up right away and turn a golden brown in about 30 seconds.
 Turn it over and cook and additional 30 seconds.

 Play with the temperature of the oil by noticing how long it takes for the dough to turn golden brown.
 If it takes longer than 30 seconds, turn up the heat a bit.
 If you notice the dough turning dark brown in ten seconds, turn the heat down.

-Once your Mexican dessert is a nice golden brown on both sides, Remove them with tongs and drain on paper towels.
+Once your Mexican dessert is a nice golden brown on both sides, Remove them with tongs and place them on paper towels to drain.

 Once they are cool enough to handle, place one bunuelos in the ziplock bag with the sugar and cinnamon mixture.
 Gently tip the bag to coat the bunuelos with the sugar mixture. and then set on paper towels to cool.